The Ultimate Guide to The Wisteria Tunnels of Japan

 Golden Week (GW) is a Japanese holiday where essentially the ENTIRE country of Japan goes on holiday to popular spots around the country.
 As a general rule, it’s wise to not plan any vacation in Japan during GW.
 If you think Japan ordinarily has a lot of people, wait until you see it during Golden Week!!
 But Golden Week runs through Wisteria blooming season, so just make sure you plan your trip around this most popular Japanese holiday.

-Trust me, it’s a lot more fun to enjoy the park when there are less people.
+Trust me, it’s a lot more fun to enjoy the park when there are fewer people.
 The dates for GW range between the end of April and early May.
 Be sure to check on it each year.

 Viator offers a tour here that takes you to both Ashikaga Flower Park and to view the magical Hitachi Seaside Park.
 This is an awesome tour for people who want to maximize their trip, who love gardens, but are a little unsure about how to best get around Japan.
 The tour departs from Shinjuku and lunch is included!